 Concordia University Irvine

 Concordia University Irvine is a Lutheran coeducational college in Irvine, California—50 miles south of Los Angeles.
-The school has a total enrollment of 36,908 students, with 25% of students identifying as Hispanic or Latinx—designating it as a Hispanic-Serving Institution.
+The school has an enrollment of 3,700+ students, with 25% of students identifying as Hispanic or Latinx—designating it as a Hispanic-Serving Institution.
 The University has offices for International Student Services and First-Generation Student Services as well as Unity Week, a Global Cultural Studies Program, and Cross-Cultural Ministry.

 Connect me with Concordia Irvine!